 When you’re broke and money is tight, you can still budget your money.
-However, the truth might actually be that you are broke because you don’t know how to budget.
+Honestly, you might actually be broke because you don’t know how to budget.
 No matter the situation, with a little effort and hard work, you can create a workable budget.

 The thing is that you need a budget.
 It doesn’t matter that you’re broke, how much you make or that you don’t have enough to really cover your bills.
-However, the difference is that the ideas are the same, but the way you reflect your spending will look different.
+The difference is that the way you reflect your spending will look different.

 Before you start, download your free budget template (just watch your email for the details you need to log in and access the form).